 archive_junta.py, the Fascist-Tweet-Archiving Script archive_trump.py script runs on one of my spare laptops, constantly listening for new tweets on certain Twitter accounts associated with specific members of the current American corporatist junta.
 When new tweets on those accounts occur, it uses the Internet Archive to create an offsite copy of those tweets.
-It started out just watching Donald Trump's Twitter accounts, but as of 22 February 2017, it also watches the Twitter accounts of Mike Pence, and as of 23 March 2017, it also watches the Twitter Accounts of Dan Scavino, Jr., Trump's director of social media.
+At the beginning, it just watched Donald Trump's Twitter accounts; but as of 22 February 2017, it also watches the Twitter accounts of Mike Pence, and as of 23 March 2017, it also watches the Twitter Accounts of Dan Scavino, Jr., Trump's director of social media.
 As of 7 April 2017, it also archives tweets on the accounts for Melania and Ivanka Trump.